Manage your business finances with Wave—it's free.

 Recognizing the cost of an asset over time and spreading out its deductions across its useful life.
 This only applies to a company’s intangible assets, meaning non-physical things like patents, trademarks, and brand recognition.
 For tangible assets (i.e. physical things) the process is called depreciation.

 Average monthly withholding amount (AMWA)

-The amount you deduct from your employees’ payroll in taxes to send to the CRA.
+For Canadians, this is the amount you deduct from your employees’ payroll in taxes to send to the CRA.
 Your AMWA determines when and how much payroll tax you have to pay depending on which bracket you fall into.

 Cost of goods sold (COGS)